Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: Conclusions

 The mTPC is an efficient detector, used for beam particle tracking in the PEN experiment.
-Beam particle trajectories based on mTPC data are essential for constructing the pion stopping spatial distribution in the active target.
-Precise knowledge of this distribution plays a central role in the acceptance systematics for the primary (\pieii) and normalization ($\pi\to\mu\to e$) decay processes at the experiment's intended precision.
+Beam particle trajectories based on mTPC data are essential for constructing the pion stopping location in the active target.
+Precise knowledge of the stopping distribution plays a central role in the acceptance systematics for the primary (\pieii) and normalization ($\pi\to\mu\to e$) decay processes at the experiment's intended precision.

 In addition, the mTPC beam trajectory information enables the construction of a number of observables critical for discriminating the primary and normalization processes.
-Reliable discrimination of the two is the central challenge of the experiment in terms of achieving its design precision.
+Reliable discrimination of the two, based on information other than the CsI calorimeter energy, is the central challenge of the experiment in terms of achieving its design precision.

-The importance of the mTPC in PEN further extends to the basic evaluation of the \pieii\ branching ratio, \Rpiemu, before corrections are applied.
+\goodbreak The importance of the mTPC in PEN further extends to the basic evaluation of the \pieii\ branching ratio, \Rpiemu, before corrections are applied.
 Event reconstruction and selection algorithms in PEN favor \pieii\ decays over the \pimii\ decay chain at the high tail of the beam pions' radial stopping distribution, due to imbalances in the deposited energy in the target, or because of distortions of the decay time distributions.
 Restricting the accepted events only to low \rstop\ values notably reduces the overall event count.
 Thanks to the ultra-realistic simulation of the mTPC detector response, the higher \rstop\ events can be included in the branching ratio analysis without introducing undue bias.
 This significantly increases the accepted event statistics for the $\pi\to e\nu (\gamma)$ decay, keeping it consistent with the PEN overall precision goal.